gwen001/glc.st/content/courses/php.md

 - Build dynamic web pages using PHP and HTML
 - Manage data with MySQL and SQL queries
 - Handle forms and user input securely
-- Structure code using functions and files
+- Structure code using functions
 - Use Composer to manage PHP libraries and dependencies